Equality & Diversity

 Prior to her commitment to employability activities, she graduated in German and English Studies with the state examination for the teaching profession at secondary schools and completed her PhD thesis in German and English linguistics on paratextual elements in German literature.

-Focus of Working Group
+Working Group Focus

-We are living in fast-paced, dynamic, and uncertain times where economic, societal, and global needs are rapidly changing and where a highly skilled adaptable workforce is essential.
+We are living in fast-paced, dynamic, and uncertain times where economic, societal, environmental and global needs are rapidly changing and where a highly skilled adaptable workforce is essential.
 A strong knowledge economy needs opportunities for lifelong skills development, which matches the skills needs of employers, both now and in the future.
 These skills allow for new value creation and problem solving addressing the challenges of our time.
-Continuous innovation and agility in higher education and research is required to futureproof the graduate pipeline with the skills that will allow society and industry to flourish and develop continuously.
+Continuous innovation and agility in higher education and research is required to futureproof the graduate pipeline with the skills that will allow society and industry to flourish and grow sustainably.

 Enhancing students’ employability to meet the rapidly evolving needs of learners, society and industry is now a core part of a higher education institution’s objectives.
-In this context, the collaboration and exchange of experiences within the Employability Working Group of the Coimbra Group (CG) aims to:
+In this context, the collaboration and exchange of experiences within the EmployabilityWG of the Coimbra Group aims to:

-- Increase joint collaborative projects on how career services are organised, deliver their services, and support their universities (professionalisation of career services);
+- Increase joint collaborative projects on how career services are organised, deliver their services, and support their universities (professionalisation of career services).

 - Prepare students for the 21st century global labour market and lifelong learning through the acquisition of key future skills.

-Priorities for 2024-2026
+Priorities for 2025-2026

-- Explore how to improve student engagement with careers and employability services and ensure that our services remain relevant to students and meet their evolving needs.
+- Explore how to improve student engagement with careers and employability services and ensure that our services remain relevant to students and meet their evolving needs

 - Explore how AI can influence and enhance our service delivery and how we work.

-Recent highlights
+Recent highlights since June 2024

 - Research overview and recommendations on Skills for the Future of Work.

-- Establishment of two new Subgroups and development of detailed plans to:
+- Establishment of two new subgroups and development of detailed plans to:

 - improve student engagement with our services (Student Engagement Subgroup).